Approved by the President's Cabinet, May 7, 2012

 Northern Illinois University’s web presence is an important part of NIU’s brand identity.
 For many, it is their main channel of communication with NIU, and the impression they receive from the website can influence a student’s decision to attend NIU.

-The Division of University Relations is responsible for developing, coordinating and delivering the university’s strategic communications and marketing initiatives.
+The Division of Marketing & Communications is responsible for developing, coordinating and delivering the university’s strategic communications and marketing initiatives.

 The division’s Department of Web Communications develops web templates that capture the unique brand characteristics of NIU and ensure that university web pages are easily navigable and accessible.